kstulgys/RTask/README.md

 start project

 ```
-yarn start or npm start
+yarn dev or npm dev
 ```

 ## Running the tests